 In a septic system, wastewater enters through a chamber into the septic tank.
 There, solid material settles to the bottom, and scum floats to the top.
-Liquid moves through the chamber, carrying the scum into another chamber, where solid waste further moves to the bottom.
+Liquid moves through the chamber, carrying the scum into another chamber, while solid waste further moves to the bottom.
 Finally, the excess liquid moves out into a drain field.
 Throughout the process, the waste is anaerobically decomposed.

 When it works as intended, a septic tank keeps a property functioning efficiently without the need to hook into city water treatment lines.
 The average tank should be pumped every three to five years.
-However, if left untreated, the tank can become full and overflow, prompting the need for a septic tank inspection and possible repair.
+However, if left untreated, the tank can become too full and overflow, prompting the need for a septic tank inspection and possible repair.

 Common septic tank issues include:

 - Detached dividing wall – If the septic tank splits into two compartments, one chamber could trap solid material, causing a system failure.

 - Full tank – An overflowing septic tank can reveal an issue with the drain field and its ability to absorb wastewater.

 - Wall corrosion – Corroding walls occur when hydrogen sulfide gas becomes trapped in one or more of the compartment tanks.
 Wall corrosion can lead to leaks and may even require a full replacement of the tank in severe cases.

 - Roots – Because the septic tank emits wastewater, if underground, plants will start to grow towards the septic unit.
 The roots of large plants such as trees can cause extensive damage.

 Does Your Septic Tank Need Repair?